 The signal should be low for normal operation, high for a trip condition or if the protective equipment is switched off.

-The external trip circuitry is fully isolated from the system ground.
+The external trip circuitry is galvanically isolated from the system ground.
+The maximum common mode voltage is 60V DC or peak AC, current Limited to 2mA.